rust-lang/book/nostarch/chapter02.md

-As mentioned earlier, `read_line` puts whatever the user enters into the string we pass to it, but it also returns a `Result` value. `Result` is an enumeration, often called an enum, which is a type that can be in one of multiple possible states.
-We call each possible state a variant*.
+As mentioned earlier, `read_line` puts whatever the user enters into the string we pass to it, but it also returns a `Result` value. `Result` is an *enumeration*, often called an *enum*, which is a type that can be in one of multiple possible states.
+We call each possible state a *variant*.

 Chapter 6 will cover enums in more detail.
 The purpose of these `Result` types is to encode error-handling information.